1. Selection of Ingredients

-- Select solid yellow or slightly brown-flecked bananas.
-Do not use overripe or bruised bananas.
+- Select ripe or slightly over-ripe bananas.
+Do not use fruit that shows signs of decay or mold.

-- Use clean, food-grade dehydration equipment or oven with drying trays or racks that allow for good air circulation.
+- Clean, food-grade dehydration equipment or oven with drying trays or racks that allow for good air circulation

 - Storage containers

 - Airtight bags, plastic, or glass containers for refrigerator storage

 - Peeler and/or corer